JoaoP-Rodrigues/DataExploration_TaxiTrip/README.md

    In the end of notebook, will be executed to function of maps, using the Folium package.
-   My computer not is a greate PC, so, I put only 1,000 lines of trips (equal 2,000 markers) If your PC is great, send the entire DataFrame.
+   My computer not is a greate PC, so, I put only 1,000 lines of trips (equal 2,000 markers) If your PC is a top of the line, send the entire DataFrame.
 Good luck!

 ____________________________________________________________________________
 The Charts